History of Science, Medicine, and Public Health (HSHM)

 The material, political, cultural, and social transformations that underpinned the rise of modern science between the 14th and 18th century, considered in global context.
 Topics include artisanal practices and the empirical exploration of nature; global networks of knowledge and trade, and colonial science; figurative arts and the emersion of a visual language of anatomy, astronomy, and natural history.
 HU 0 Course cr

-* HSHM 406b / HIST 150Jb, Healthcare for the Urban Underserved Sakena Abedin
+* HSHM 4060a or b / HIST 3150a or b, Healthcare for the Urban Underserved Sakena Abedin

 Exploration of the institutions, movements, and policies that have attempted to provide healthcare for the urban underserved in America from the late nineteenth century to the present, with emphasis on the ideas (about health, cities, neighborhoods, poverty, race, gender, difference, etc) that shaped them.
 Topics include hospitals, health centers, public health programs, the medical civil rights movement, the women’s health movement, and national healthcare policies such as Medicare and Medicaid.
 WR, HU